jekight/McLeadership/content/programs/afterschool.md

-We are now accepting applications for the 2016-2017 school year!
-Please click on the link below for a application.
-For more information, please contact Ms. Kelli McClendon, Program Director at 404.538.0519.
+We are accepting applications so if you are interested in our after school program, head over to the Contact Page and fill out the contact form.
+Our team will then reach out to you shortly!